 Will shops and attractions close during Golden Week?

 Also, many public institutions, like post offices and city offices will close for the holidays, along with company offices and banks.
-Smaller private businesses like your local hairdresser or doctor’s office may also choose to close.
+Smaller private businesses like your local hairdresser or doctor’s office may also choose to close, so it’s good to check ahead.

 This post was originally published in 2015.
-Last updated in April 2023, by Maria Danuco.
+Last updated in April 2026 by Aarohi Narain.